ajrosen/Bitwarden-Accelerator/README.md

 ---
 1. *If the [Bitwarden CLI](https://bitwarden.com/help/cli/) is not installed, Bitwarden Accelerator will ask to install it using [Homebrew](https://brew.sh) or [MacPorts](https://ports.macports.org/).
 [Homebrew](https://brew.sh) or [MacPorts](https://ports.macports.org/) must already be installed.*
 2. *macOS 15.1 (Sequoia) includes jq, so it is not neccessary to install separately.*
-3. *Integration with Firefox requires the [Alfred Integration extension](https://addons.mozilla.org/en-US/firefox/addon/alfred-launcher-integration).*
+3. *Integration with Firefox browsers requires the [Alfred Integration extension](https://addons.mozilla.org/en-US/firefox/addon/alfred-launcher-integration).*